uhuohuy/entrance_tagging/README.md

 ### Data Preprocessing
 The extracted data of the total buildings, [osmfeatures-test25.xls](https://drive.google.com/file/d/1lVG3zhWKvR1SVVN3QgLGAyxmc0c97QXJ/view?usp=sharing)，should be put under the [Data](Data/)  folder.
-The raw data is then processed (missing data issue) and divided into five groups (five fold cross validation).
+The raw data is then processed (missing data issue) and divided into five groups (five folder cross validation).
 The building index of each group is saved in [test_list.xls](Data/1/test_list.xls) , which is put under each group folder.

 You can run the script as follows: